aykevl/things/earring-ring-rgb36/README.md

 ## Programming

+Before you start, you need to have [TinyGo installed](https://tinygo.org/getting-started/install/).

 For programming, you will need an SWD programmer.
 Both ST-Link and DAPLink programmers have been tested and work fine.
 You can connect the wires as indicated on the PCB itself.
 Specifically:

   * Connect VCC to 3.3V, or don't connect it if you have a battery inserted (make sure to _never_ connect VCC when a battery is inserted!).